peferron/algo/red-black_tree/README.md

     * Search: O(log n).
     * Insert: O(log n).
     * Delete: O(log n).
+* In-order traversal returns a list of the elements in sorted order.

 The red-black trees implemented here are the traditional version (non left-leaning) with bottom-up (recursive) insertion and deletion.